intx4/sigmod2021/README.md

-# Entity resolution with state-of-the-art SVM Classifier using PySpark.ml
+# Entity resolution with (tentative of) state-of-the-art SVM Classifier using PySpark.ml
 This work was developed in the context of ACM Sigmod Programming Contest 2021.
 Topic: Entity resolution on different datasets.

 ## Context